 In 1913, Norwalk, South Norwalk and East Norwalk consolidated into one governmental administrative unit—the City of Norwalk.
 With consolidation came a single, citywide school system.
 The Rowayton School was deeded to the city Board of Education, and the South Five Mile River School District ceased to exist.

 The following year , the present Rowayton school building opened.
 The acreage was filled and landscaped, playgrounds for the young and old installed—jungle gyms, softball fields, tennis and basketball courts—all resulting in a fine outdoor facility.
 Two large additions to the school were added between 1950 and 1970 to meet what seemed to be an ever-increasing demand.
-A major renovation was done to the school in 1992, and in 2009, portable classrooms were added to make space for still more children coming to the school.
-The building is slated for yet another renovation in the coming years to update the facilities and accommodate the growing number of students.
+A major renovation was done to the school in 1992 and in 2015.